 Building insurance usually covers damage caused by fire, floods, earthquakes, storms, or vandalism.
 Contents insurance covers damage, loss, or theft.
 It is important that you check policies for any stipulations on what you have to do to protect your property against risks.

-If you let your property to tenants, you can also purchase additional coverage; for example, costs relating to alternative emergency accommodation, home-based accidents, or rental loss.
-Home insurance costs vary according to risk factors and insurance value but start at around AED 350 ($95) a year.
+If you rent your property in the United Arab Emirates to tenants, you can also purchase additional coverage; for example, costs relating to alternative emergency accommodation, home-based accidents, or rental loss.
+Home insurance costs vary according to risk factors and insurance value but start at around AED 350 a year.

 You can purchase life insurance from a range of providers operating in the UAE.
 Many expats take out a plan from an international provider or choose to transfer a pre-existing policy.
 However, some employers in the UAE offer life insurance plans as part of their benefits package, along with health insurance.